Easter Vigil: Revisions

 The Litany of the Saints followed.
 Violet vestments were worn except for the deacon, or the priest performing the deacon's functions, who wore a white dalmatic in the procession and at the Exsultet.
-The priest, unless acting as deacon, wore a violet cope.
-After this, white Mass vestments were put on, and Mass followed.
-The Mass was in the then normal form, including the prayers at the foot of the altar, but without Introit, Agnus Dei, Postcommunion and Last Gospel.
-Its Epistle was Colossians 3:1-4, and the Gospel Matthew 28:1-7.
+The priest, unless acting as deacon, wore a violet cope for the blessing of the Paschal Candle, after which the priest wore a violet chasuble.
+After the blessing of the Baptismal Font and the Litany of the Saints, white Mass vestments were put on, and Mass followed.
+The Mass was in the then normal form, including the prayers at the foot of the altar, but without Introit, Agnus Dei, and Postcommunion.
+Its Epistle was Colossians 3:1-4, and the Gospel was Matthew 28:1-7.
 Mass was followed immediately by abbreviated Vespers.

-Pope Pius XII changed the hour of the celebration to after sunset.
+Under Pope Pius XII, the Easter Vigil was restructured.
 He separated the blessing and lighting of the Candle from the Exsultet to the beginning, the present position.
 The triple candlestick was no longer used.
 It was from the Paschal candle that, at the chanting of "Lumen Christi", without genuflection, the priest would light his own candle at the Paschal candle.
 For the second, the rest of the clergy plus altar servers would.
 For the third, the entire congregation.

 The Exsultet's function was turned, without change in the text, into a jubilant praise of the Paschal candle already blessed and lit.
-Of the Old Testament readings, only four were kept: what had been the first (story of Creation - now still the first), the fourth (Red Sea - now the third), the eighth (second from Isaiah) and the eleventh (Deuteronomy).
+Of the Old Testament readings, only four were kept: what had been the first (story of Creation; now still the first), the fourth (parting of the Red Sea; now the third), the eighth (from Isaiah; now the second) and the eleventh (from Deuteronomy; now the fourth).

 Then followed the first part of the Litany of the Saints (only the names of the saints), the blessing of the font, possible baptisms, renewal of baptismal promises, a novelty with respect to the past and the first inclusion of the vernacular language in the general Roman liturgy, and the second part of the litany.
 After this came Mass, without prayers at the foot of the altar.
-This was followed by Easter lauds, no longer Holy Saturday Vespers.
+This was followed by Easter Lauds, no longer Holy Saturday Vespers.
 In virtue of the 2007 motu proprio Summorum Pontificum, this form may, under certain conditions, still be used because of its inclusion in the 1962 Roman Missal of Pope John XXIII.